Stark Tuning and Charge State Control in Individual Telecom C-Band Quantum Dots

-To address these challenges, previous work has explored strategies to reduce charge instability by modifying both the growth mode of the QDs and embedding them in doped heterostructures.
-Charge noise effects may be influenced by the presence of a wetting layer (such as those present in QDs grown using the Stranski-Krastanov (SK) method) which can act as a reservoir for excess carriers and contribute to spectral fluctuations~\cite{skiba2017, anderson2021}.
-In contrast, droplet epitaxy (DE) does not produce a full continuous wetting layer and provides enhanced dot symmetry, which may help mitigate charge noise and contribute to improved spectral stability~\cite{skiba2017, sala2020, sala2021, sala2022, sala2024,holewa2022DE}.
-In addition to growth optimization, gated QD structures embedded in p–i–n diodes or Schottky junctions have also been developed to stabilize the charge environment, suppress spectral diffusion, and enhance photon indistinguishability~\cite{doi:10.1126/sciadv.abc8268,somaschi2016,muller2018, holewa2024, vajner2024, anderson2020}.
-However, in III-V based semiconductor heterostrutures, particularly InP-based QD structures, a significant issue arises from p-dopant diffusion, where elements such as Zn migrate through the heterostructure, leading to unintended charge fluctuations and non-uniform electric fields~\cite{holewa2024, kaupp2023}.
+In addition to growth optimization, gated QD structures embedded in p–i–n diodes or Schottky junctions \cite{NRC2008PRB,NRC2009APL} have also been developed to stabilize the charge environment, suppress spectral diffusion, and enhance photon indistinguishability~\cite{doi:10.1126/sciadv.abc8268,somaschi2016,muller2018,holewa2024,vajner2024,anderson2020}.
+However, in InP-based structures, p-dopant diffusion is a significant issue; unlike GaAs, where low-diffusivity carbon acceptors enable stable p–i–n devices \cite{Pedersen2020}.
+InP in MOVPE growth relies on Zn, which has high diffusivity .
+This can lead to an unintended shrinking of the intrinsic region and non-uniform electric fields.
 This can significantly limit the effectiveness of p-i-n gating strategies in InP-based quantum photonic devices, and may prevent the creation of the thin membranes \cite{toshiba_tune} required for low mode volume cavities and single mode operation within slab waveguides.
-Additionally, a drawback of p-type dopants is that the low mobility of holes, which is approximately twenty times lower than that of electrons, this can potentially limit high-frequency electrical modulation in p-i-n structures \cite{900_nin, Pedersen2020}.
+Additionally, a drawback of p-type dopants is that the low mobility of holes, which is approximately twenty times lower than that of electrons, can potentially limit high-frequency electrical modulation in p-i-n structures \cite{900_nin, Pedersen2020}.
 Moreover, p-type doping introduces roughly twice as much free carrier absorption compared to n-type doping\cite{900_nin, absorption}, further degrading device performance, such as decreasing cavity quality factors and increasing transmission losses in waveguides.
+Recently, similar challenges associated with p-type dopants in GaAs have motivated the use of n-type only doped structures grown by molecular beam epitaxy (MBE) to tune and control the charge state of near infrared emitting InAs/GaAs QDs \cite{900_nin}.